 The Wantirna South Football Club was formed in 1952…it has a rich history of persistence and camaraderie, with many past players still great friends.
-The club has had a very enjoyable era the past 20 years on the field, whilst maintaining its community connection and core values.
+The club has had a very enjoyable era the past 20 years or so on the field, whilst maintaining its community connection and core values.
 However, it is today and this season that matters to our players, and they want their own achievements to grab – And that’s what the club is focused on.

 We field four playing groups: Seniors, Development Team , U19’s and Veterans.
 The Club’s Committee, Players and Members are a football loving community who are pleased to be right in the heart of the Knox area.